DigitaleGesellschaft/jekyll-theme-conference/README.md

    Do not skip the `$fa-font-path` variable or modify it as otherwise, the FontAwesome icons will not be able to load.

-2. Add your Bootstrap variables in front of the `@import 'conference'` line.
+2. Add your Bootstrap variables in front of the `@import 'conference'` line, e.g. currently the primary color is set internally to green (instead of Bootstrap's default blue): `$primary: #074 !default;`
 3. Add any additional CSS styles after it.